KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

    current desktop theme or an application setting.
 -  Color is only used as an enhancement, and not as the only means to convey information or actions.
--  The application supports all available high-contrast themes and settings.
+-  The application supports all available
+   :doc:`high contrast themes </style/color/high>` and settings.
--  The software is not dependent on any particular high-contrast themes or settings.
+-  The software is not dependent on any particular :doc:`high contrast themes </style/color/high>` or settings.

+See :doc:`the HIG's page about color </style/color/index>` and :doc:`colors in Kirigami <kirigami:style/color>`for more information.

 Testing
 ^^^^^^^